Heritage Network Conference 2026

 There is nothing quite like the Heritage Network Conference.
 In recent years it has grown into the most lively, informative and fun event in the heritage sector calendar.
 The emphasis is on the impact of community-led heritage on people and places, explored through the experience of heritage regeneration in our host towns and cities and beyond.

-We explore the vital topics of funding and business planning, community engagement, access and inclusion, governance and succession, regeneration and place-making and so much more.
 These are serious topics, but we don’t take ourselves too seriously.
 This is the friendly conference, and we go out of our way to make everyone feel welcome, safe and included.
 We have a perfect mix of delegates; community heritage leaders, major heritage agencies and funders, local authorities, heritage businesses and early-career professionals, meaning you can Network and make the connections you need whatever your role.

 As well as a day of compelling presentations, lively discussions and networking, Conference includes tours and visits to fascinating historic sites and ground-breaking projects.
 We seek out stunning locations for our main Conference day, dinner, drinks reception and farewell lunch.